PythonCharmers/python-future/docs/imports.rst

 is one of the key reasons I backed Armin's PEP 414."
 - Nick Coghlan

 "Yeah, one of the nuisances of the WSGI spec is that the header values IIRC are the str or StringType on both py2 and py3.
-With unicode_literals this causes hard-to-spot bugs, as some WSGI servers might be more tolerant than others, but usually using unicode in python 2 for WSGI headers will cause the response to fail"
+With unicode_literals this causes hard-to-spot bugs, as some WSGI servers might be more tolerant than others, but usually using unicode in python 2 for WSGI headers will cause the response to fail."
 - Antti Haapala